mozbeel/iLuma/README.md

 ## About the Project

 iLuma is a modern, high-performance game framework (3D and 2D) built by passion and designed for fun development of games and interactive applications on all major desktop and mobile platforms.
+This game framework is designed on top of the rendering library Nashi and code library SDL3.
 It's designed to be used very close to functionality of a full game engine like Unity, but also gives you the control to dive into the nitty-gritty low-level code. iLuma is in the very early stages of development.

 ## Features